Flying in and out of Los Cabos International Airport (SJD)

 (Edited July 9th, 2024)

-Due to some recent tightening of the rules, Ubers are no longer picking up from the airport.
-When I asked my Uber driver about it he said the National Guard has become much more strict on Uber’s working in and around the airport.
-If you are set on taking an Uber instead of a Taxi, you will have to walk down the sidewalk, past the gas station, and out of the airport.
+Due to recent rule changes, Ubers are no longer allowed to pick up passengers directly from the airport.
+When I asked my Uber driver about it, he explained that the National Guard had become stricter about Uber operations around the airport.
+If you still want to take an Uber, you’ll need to walk down the sidewalk, past the gas station, and out of the airport.

-Last time I landed in SJD, I ordered an Uber as usual.
-When he arrived he drove right by me and on the Uber app sent me a message saying I needed to meet him at the Oxxo store down the sidewalk.
-After walking to the Oxxo, I watched him drive by me again and he messaged saying the National Guard was following him and he could not stop to pick me up.
-I continued to walk toward the airport exit and on his third lap he was able to stop quick for me to jump in.
-To avoid this situation, I would recommend taking a taxi or shuttle from the airport.
+The last time I landed in SJD, I ordered an Uber as usual.
+When my driver arrived, he drove past me and messaged me to meet him at the Oxxo store down the sidewalk.
+After walking there, I saw him drive by again.
+He messaged me again, saying the National Guard was following him, and he couldn’t stop to pick me up.
+I walked further toward the airport exit, and on his third pass, he was able to stop briefly, allowing me to jump in.
+To avoid this hassle, I recommend taking a taxi or shuttle from the airport.

 Taxis are almost always available.
-Just make sure you are clear about your destination and agree on a price before taking the ride.
-Another option is to schedule private transportation through your hotel or via a third party transportation company.
+Just make sure you're clear about your destination and agree on a price before getting in.
+Alternatively, you can schedule private transportation through your hotel or a third-party service.
 A quick Google search for “SJD shuttle” will give you a variety of options.
+If you're being picked up by friends, they’ll need to wait for you in the pickup parking lot.

-In regards to the cantinas outside the airport, if you’re excited about being in Cabo and want to grab drink, do it!
-However, if you’re hungry, I strongly recommend waiting until you're outside the airport to eat as there are so many better options.
-My experience with food from these bars has been sub par.
+Regarding the cantinas outside the airport—if you’re excited to be in Cabo and want a drink, go for it!
+However, if you're hungry, I strongly recommend waiting until you're outside the airport to eat, as there are much better options nearby.
+My experience with the food at these bars has been subpar.

 Heading home from SJD

-After you’ve enjoyed the sunshine, beautiful beaches, and delicious food, and it’s time to head home, plan to arrive at the airport about an hour and a half before your boarding time.
-This amount of time has always been sufficient for me, but please adjust according to your comfort level and situation.
-Remember, if you are running late, consider taking the toll road.
+After enjoying the sunshine, beautiful beaches, and delicious food, when it’s time to head home, plan to arrive at the airport about two hours before your boarding time.
+This amount of time has always been sufficient for me, but adjust based on your comfort level and situation.
+If you're running late, consider taking the toll road.

 If you loved your trip and have questions about renting, buying, or investing in property in Los Cabos, send me a message.
 Have a safe flight!